Meet The Judges

 Michelle Allison

-Michelle Allison, Artistic Director of Curtain Call Dance Center, Indianapolis, IN, received a B.S. in Dance Performance-Ball State University.
-Michelle is director of the Performing Companies, The Nutcracker and Dance Against Cancer where she teaches dance and develops curriculum and continuing education.
-Currently she is involved in local musical, show choir, marching band and winter guard choreography.
-Michelle judged The Dance Worlds since its inaugural year in 2007 and is currently the USAFS Panel Director for the Jazz and Kick Divisions.
-From 2010-2021 Michelle choreographed the Colts NFL Cheerleader auditions and halftime shows, has been a guest judge/master instructor with JCDA Tokyo since 1994 and is a veteran judge of NDA and Varsity school and college competitions.
-She spent 13 years teaching for NDA, choreographed and field produced bowl games and parades.
-Since 1992, she has judged for NDA at all levels.
+Michelle Allison, Artistic Director of Curtain Call Dance Center, Indianapolis, IN, trained at College Conservatory of Music, University of Cincinnati; B.S.
+Dance Performance – Ball State University.
+Michelle is director of the Performing Companies, The Nutcracker and Dance Against Cancer at Curtain Call where she teaches dance, choreographs and develops curriculum and continuing education.
+Choreographer of musicals, show choirs, marching band and winter guard.
+Michelle judged The Dance Worlds since the inaugural year, currently the USASF Panel Director for the Jazz and Kick Categories.
+From 2010-2021 Michelle choreographed the Colts NFL Cheerleader auditions and halftime shows, was a frequent guest judge/master instructor with JCDA Tokyo, JPN since 1994, is a veteran judge of NDA and other Varsity school, All Star and college competitions, including JAMFest Japan.
+Spent 13 years teaching NDA, choreographed/ field produced 15 bowl games & nationally televised parades; judged NDA Regionals, All Star Dance and College Nationals since 1992.

 Erin Alvarado